Wildhoney/ReduxLocal/README.md

-# ReduxLocal
+# Redux Local

-Redux middleware for maintaining pseudo-local state in a single tree.
+> Redux middleware for maintaining pseudo-local state in a single tree.